persteenolsen/pso-gatsby-blog-one/src/posts/2026-07-03-python-fastapi-auth-ai-agent-three.md

 ---

-Python FastAPI with JWT Auth serving a Tool using AI Agent using LangChain - hosted at Vercel Cloud using Serverless Functions
+Python FastAPI with JWT Auth serving a Tool-Calling AI Agent using LangChain - hosted at Vercel Cloud using Serverless Functions

 A production-style FastAPI backend built with LangChain, Groq LLMs, and JWT authentication.
 The system implements a modern tool-calling AI agent architecture that automatically decides when to use external tools such as Wikipedia for factual retrieval